 Another child might be able to spell “velociraptor” and get perfect scores on anything language arts-related.
 But that same child might have trouble with the most basic mathematical concepts.
 Effective educational strategies for handling this type of child – gifted in some areas but behind the curve in others – have developed gradually over the past twenty years.
 This is due in large part to the identification of a unique category of learners: twice exceptional children.

 A paper published in 2006 by the National Education Association entitled “The Twice Exceptional Dilemma” identifies three distinct types of twice exceptional children:

-- Those who are recognized as gifted but not recognized as having any learning challenges: in these children, giftedness hides challenges
+- Those recognized as gifted but not recognized as having any learning challenges.
+In these children, giftedness hides challenges

-- Those who are recognized as having learning challenges, but not recognized as gifted: in these children, challenges hide giftedness
+- Those diagnosed with learning challenges, but not recognized as gifted.
+In these children, challenges hide giftedness

-- Those who are recognized as neither gifted nor learning challenged: in these children, giftedness and challenges mask one another
+- Those recognized as neither gifted nor learning challenged.
+In these children, giftedness and challenges mask one another

 The key to understanding whether or not a child is twice exceptional lies in an intelligent, thoughtful, and careful analysis of testing data.
 Once the concept of twice exceptionality is brought to the attention of school administrators, teachers, and parents, it’s important to take a close look at all the available information: beginning with early standardized test results or early performance on a variety of tasks, it’s incumbent upon the adults involved to consider the possibility that at a child who displays high scores in one area and low scores in another may indeed be a twice exceptional child and to tailor a specialized educational approach that offers that child adequate support.